cellsjs/piscosour/docs/developers/guides/08-parameters_between_steps.md

 - Input are always set into `this.params` of all upper steps of the flow only in the context of the emitted step.

-So, any other step on any flow in our example have this code:
+So, any other upper step on any flow in our example have this code:

 ```javascript
   run: function() {